curegit/reversi-ai-dll/README.md

 Next, import external functions from the DLL.

 Define static methods with the `extern` modifier and `DllImport("ReversiAiDll")` attribute.
-Declare them with the same names as DLL functions, or indicate function names to be imported by `EntryPoint` parameter of `DllImport`.
+Declare them with the same names as DLL functions, or indicate function names to be imported by the `EntryPoint` parameter of `DllImport`.
 Make sure their type signatures match.
 It is not necessary to use the same parameter names.